Understanding Flight

 Figure 2 - Pitot Tube Example

 The Pitot tube faces directly into the air flow as shown in Figure 2.
 This measures the Ptotal.
-As shown in Figure 1 both the static port and the Pitot tube are connected to a differential pressure gauge.
-That means the Pstatic is subtracted from the Ptotal yielding the Pdynamic which is related to the speed of the air.
+As shown in Figure 1, both the static port and the Pitot tube are connected to a differential pressure gauge.
+That means the Pstatic is subtracted from the Ptotal, yielding the Pdynamic, which is related to the speed of the air.
 The differential pressure gauge measures the difference between these two ports and is calibrated in speed.
 This is the airspeed indicator.
 The “indicated airspeed” must be corrected for air density and temperature to give “true airspeed”.